2021 – Saluting the Brave, the Resilient and the Agile

-The Wairarapa Awards in association with Festival Hire took place on Thursday last week, as a unique, Hybrid event.
+The Wairarapa Awards 2021 in association with Festival Hire took place in November, as a unique, Hybrid event.
 A first for Wairarapa, the event was live-streamed across six event ‘bubbles’ throughout Wairarapa, all connected by audio and visual links.
 Awards sponsors hosted their category finalists and guests at top Wairarapa hospitality venues, joining in and celebrating the wins as they were announced form Solway Copthorne Resort.

 Covid-19 and Delta Alert Level-2 did not prevent the agility and adaptability of Wairarapa businesses to celebrate the successes of their community peers.

 “Tonight, tells a story of those people who have taken the uncertainty and used it as an opportunity.
 We salute the brave and the agile and those who have decided to give the trials and tribulations of life post-covid no airtime.”

 The ANZ EMERGING Business Award went to Homegrown Butchery, Deli and Pantry

 Presented by Carterton Mayor Greg Lang and celebrated by the Homegrown team from The Clareville Bakery, “To be a finalist in the ANZ emerging awards, you need to adapt – I can assure you, our finalists tonight have adapted”.

 The GIBSON SHEAT TEAM Award went to Martinborough Business, Kāhu Environmental

 Received from transformed Masterton Café, 10 O’clock Cookie, Kāhu Environmental stated “This is the best endorsement we could ask for.
 Our team and our culture really ARE our business, and we’re all proud as punch to have that acknowledged publicly”.

 The HARCOURTS HAMILL REALTY Award for INNOVATION went to Wairarapa Chiropractic